fdlai/se_project_aroundtheus/README.md

 - user created profiles
 - ability to comment on photos
 - track and display the number of likes on photos
+- ability to drag cards and change their placement

 **Figma**